|Hidden Benefits of Online Machine Learning|

 According to Ng the only real prerequisite to his course is a basic understanding of programing although familiarity with algebra and probability are "helpful".
 My own conversations with students on the current presentation of the course suggest that you need both a solid foundation of both maths, in particular matrix algebra and calculus, and programming.

 The programming environment used by the class is Octave, an open source interpreted language that is pragmatic rather than theoretically pure.
 It supports matrix operations, has a good plotting facility for visualizing data and lots of built in maths functions.
 On the other hand it has a clunky command line interface.
-However if you can get to grips with Octave you have a real advantage for many of the types of problems requiring predictive analysis that you'll come across in Kaggle competitions, as this video explains:
+However if you can get to grips with Octave you have a real advantage for many of the types of problems requiring predictive analysis that you'll come across in Kaggle competitions.

 In his 10-week course Ng takes a an engineering-oriented approach to Machine Learning that concentrates on statistical models.
 If you are looking for an alternative Coursera also has Neural Networks for Machine Learning, a class taught by University of Toronto professor, Geoffry Hinton who is a leading proponent in the field from a cognitive science perspective.
 His eight-week course sets out to teach students artificial neural networks and how they're being used for machine learning, as applied to speech and object recognition, image segmentation, modeling language and human motion.
 Its prerequisites are programming proficiency in Matlab, Octave or Python, plus knowledge of calculus, linear algebra and probability theory.